AkronWiT/ghastly-grinds/README.md

 <?php	} ?>
 ```
 - Rename `post.html` to `single.php`
-- In `post.php` replace post image with
+- In `single.php` replace post image with
 ```
 <?php if ( has_post_thumbnail() ) { ?>
   <?php